Lesterpaintstheworld/your-character-lives/documentation/user_guide.md

 - Use refresh button to update device lists
 - Test audio devices before starting

+### Smart Recording Mode
+Smart mode provides a more natural conversation experience by automatically detecting when you've finished speaking and managing the turn-taking between Emily and Daemon.

+#### How it works
+- Click the "Smart Mode" button to activate
+- Speak naturally - the system will listen continuously
+- When you pause for 3+ seconds, the system will automatically respond
+- Emily and Daemon will take turns responding
+- You can interrupt their responses by speaking
+- Screenshots are automatically taken every 20 seconds

+#### Controls
+- Play/Pause: Start or stop the smart conversation mode
+- Mode Switch: Toggle between Manual/Auto/Smart modes
+- Status Indicator: Shows current state (recording/processing/playing)
+- Level Meter: Shows your audio input level

+#### Tips
+- Speak at a normal volume and pace
+- Natural pauses under 3 seconds won't trigger a response
+- You can interrupt responses at any time by speaking
+- Use Play/Pause to control the conversation flow

 ### Video Avatars
 - Drag avatars to reposition
 - Right-click and drag to resize